habdullah/edgenet/docs/enhancements/000-eep-template.md

 ### User Stories (optional)

 <!--
-Detail the things that people will be able to do if this KEP is implemented.
+Detail the things that people will be able to do if this EEP is implemented.
 Include as much detail as possible so that people can understand the "how" of the system.
 The goal here is to make this feel real for users without getting bogged down.